jarell-santella/Average-Air-Pollutant-PM2.5/README.md

 ## Miscellaneous

 This script is I/O bound as we are fetching data from API responses.
-As a result, in order to ensure that the sampling period and sampling rate remains consistent even while sampling rate is high, this script uses threading.
-If the API responds with an error, all threads stop and the script terminates immediately a raised exception detailing what happened.
+As a result, in order to ensure performance and that the sampling period and sampling rate remains consistent even while sampling rate is high, this script uses threading.
+If the API responds with an error, all threads stop and the script terminates immediately with a raised exception detailing what happened.
+There is lots of exception handling throughout the app, and especially with what kind of arguments the user can input in command line when executing the script.

+Something I would like to improve on later is looking at the threads and the method I use to stop all threads.
+It is not a very elegant method to stop all threads to stop the script from running.